otrv4/otrv4/otrv4.md

   contents are use-specific (which file, etc): there are no predefined uses.
   Note that the value of the key itself is not placed into the TLV, your peer will compute it on its own.
 This TLV represents TLV type 8 from OTRv3.
+  This TLV should have the 'IGNORE_UNREADABLE' flag set.
 ```

 ### Shared Session State